 The Opportunity Challenge: $1 Million to Uplift Immigrant Communities launched in March 2020 as a joint grantmaking initiative of the WES Mariam Assefa Fund and the Tarsadia Foundation.
 As two funders committed to unlocking potential for all immigrants and refugees, the WES Mariam Assefa Fund and the Tarsadia Foundation sought solutions to support the success of immigrants and refugees and their communities across the U.S. We were humbled to receive 470 applications from 42 states across the country and over 200 individual communities.

-We’re thrilled to announce the 12 awardees of the Opportunity Challenge.
+In September 2020, we announced the 12 awardees of the Opportunity Challenge.
 These organizations are driving impactful community-led solutions that support immigrants and refugees in achieving their goals.
-Initially planned as a $1 million initiative where seven awardees would ultimately be selected, the quality and quantity of impressive proposals led us to double our financial commitment to $2 million by awarding 12 grants, as well as prizes to the 8 semi-finalists.
+The quality and quantity of impressive proposals led us to double our financial commitment from an initially planned $1 million to $2 million.
+This sum also included awards to eight semi-finalists.
 Learn about the semi-finalists here.

 Meet the Awardees